-- (i) Sovereigns, sovereign entities (including BIS, IMF, European Central Bank and European Community as well as those MDBs referred to in paragraph 41, ECGC and CGTMSE, CRGFTLIH, individual schemes under NCGTC which are backed by explicit Central Government Guarantee), banks and primary dealers with a lower risk weight than the counterparty. - (ii) Other entities that are externally rated except when credit protection is provided to a securitisation exposure.
-This shall include credit protection provided by parent, subsidiary and affiliate companies when they have a lower risk weight than the obligor. - (iii) When credit protection is provided to a securitisation exposure, other entities that currently are externally rated BBB- or better and that were externally rated A- or better at the time the credit protection was provided.
+- (i) Sovereigns, sovereign entities (including BIS, IMF, European Central Bank and European Community as well as those MDBs referred to in paragraph 31, ECGC and CGTMSE, CRGFTLIH, individual schemes under NCGTC which are backed by explicit Central Government Guarantee), banks and primary dealers with a lower risk weight than the counterparty. - (ii) Other entities that are externally rated except when credit protection is provided to a securitisation exposure.
+This shall include credit protection provided by parent, subsidiary and affiliate companies when they have a lower risk weight than the obligor.

+- (iii) When credit protection is provided to a securitisation exposure, other entities that currently are externally rated BBB- or better and that were externally rated A- or better at the time the credit protection was provided.
 This shall include credit protection provided by parent, subsidiary and affiliate companies when they have a lower risk weight than the obligor. - (iv) In case of securitisation transactions, special purpose entities (SPE) cannot be recognised as eligible guarantors.

-172. Risk Weights
+158. Risk Weights

-- (1) The protected portion is assigned the risk weight of the protection provider.
+The protected portion is assigned the risk weight of the protection provider.
 Exposures covered by State Government guarantees shall attract a risk weight of 20 per cent.
-The uncovered portion of the exposure is assigned the risk weight of the underlying counterparty subject to conditions stipulated in paragraph 172(2). - (2) As per [Reserve Bank of India \(Commercial Banks - Concentration Risk Management\) Directions, 2025](#) on large exposures framework, any CRM instrument from which CRM benefits like shifting of exposure / risk weights etc. are not derived may not be counted as an exposure on the CRM provider.
-In case of non-fund-based credit facilities provided to a person resident outside
+The uncovered portion of the exposure is assigned the risk weight of the underlying counterparty subject to conditions stipulated in [Reserve Bank of India \(Small Finance Banks - Concentration Risk Management\) Directions, 2025](#).